 If you are convicted of felony criminal threats, the penalties are severe, including up to three years in a California state prison and a fine of up to $10,000.
 If a deadly weapon was used while making the threat, you could receive an additional one year in jail.
 These penalties underscore the seriousness of a felony conviction.

-Further, a felony Penal Code 422 criminal threats conviction is considered a “strike” under California's Three Strikes Law.
-This law mandates that if a person is convicted of a serious or violent felony and has two or more previous serious or violent felony convictions, they must receive a life sentence.
+Furthermore, a felony conviction under Penal Code 422 for criminal threats is considered a “strike” under California's Three Strikes Law.
+This law mandates that if a person is convicted of a serious or violent felony, such as murder or rape, and has two or more previous serious or violent felony convictions, they must receive a life sentence.
+In other words, a felony conviction for criminal threats could significantly impact your future, potentially leading to a life sentence if you commit another serious or violent felony.

 This can be used to enhance future offenses, potentially leading to a life sentence for a third serious or violent felony conviction.